fpmi-lectorium/lectorium-zoom-pull/README.md

 - `--from-date` - format YYYY-mm-dd, API default is since yesterday
 - `--to-date` - format YYYY-mm-dd, API default is up to today
-- `--meeting-ids` - comma-separated whitelist of Meeting IDs to download, required
+- `--meeting-ids` - comma-separated whitelist of Meeting IDs to download
+- `--topic-contains` - same as in `list` command
 - `--downloads-dir` - where to save downloads, required

+Note that `--meeting-ids` and `--topic-contains` are mutually exclusive